ZsaZsa6/emotion-id-react/README.md

 The number of pictures increases with levels completed.
 Challenge answers are stored in connection with the username and game.
 There is a search feature for usernames.
+To begin: begin the API server.
+See https://github.com/ZsaZsa6/emotion-id-api Type 'yarn start' in the terminal to start the application.
+A browser window will open.
+Choose a username or search for the correct username.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).